-Vastu Shastra or “the science of architecture” has been used in India since generations while designing and deciding the arrangement of a home.
-This science is supposed to preserve energy in a house and to bring in peace, prosperity and luck.
+Vastu Shastra, or “the science of architecture, “ has been used in India for generations when designing and deciding a home’s arrangement.
+This science is supposed to preserve energy in a house and bring peace, prosperity, and luck.

 The position of KITCHEN as per VASTU:

-This is the most important part of a house as this is where you will get your nutrition from an, in turn, your health as well.
-It should ideally be located at the south-east corner of the house.
+This is the most important part of a house as this is where you will get your nutrition from and, in turn, your health.
+It should ideally be located in the south-east corner of the house.
 If this is not possible, the north-west portion is your next choice.

-All electrical appliances should be connected to the southern wall as this is the best direction for the elements of fire while the gas and exhaust fan should be in the south-eastern corner of the kitchen.
-Blue, green, red and yellow are the best colours to be used in the kitchen as these are primary colors which are supposed to improve the health and eating habits of the people in the house.
+All electrical appliances should be connected to the southern wall as this is the best direction for fire elements, while the gas and exhaust fan should be in the south-eastern corner of the kitchen.
+Blue, green, red, and yellow are the best colors to be used in the kitchen as these are primary colors that are supposed to improve the health and eating habits of the people in the house.

-The door of the kitchen has to preferably be in the north-eastern direction.
-While cooking it is essential that the face of the person cooking faces the east direction.
+The door of the kitchen has to be in the north-eastern direction, preferably.
+While cooking, it is essential that the face of the person cooking looks in the east direction.

 The position of MASTER BEDROOM as per VASTU:

-The location of the Master Bedroom should be located on the South West part of your home.
+The location of Master Bedroom should be located in the southwest part of your home.
 This gives strength and stability to the people using the room.
-Calming and soothing shades of colours should be chosen for the master bedroom.
-Often pink is the choice which represents love, joy and happiness.
+Calming and soothing shades of colors should be chosen for the master bedroom.
+Often pink is the choice which represents love, joy, and happiness.

 The position of PUJJA ROOM as per VASTU:

-This is the most sacred and peaceful room of your home.
-Proper designing of this room will ensure the overall well-being of everyone in the house.
-The position of the Pujja Room should be on the north-east corner of your house.
+This is the most sacred and peaceful room in your home.
+The proper design of this room will ensure the overall well-being of everyone in the house.
+The position of the Puja Room should be on the north-east corner of your house.

-The flooring needs to be essentially made of marble.
+The flooring needs to be mostly made of marble.
 Broken idols or torn photographs should not be kept in the room.
-The ground floor is the most preferred location while the basement is strictly prohibited.
+The ground floor is the most preferred location, while the basement is strictly prohibited.